tomhea/os_zero/README.md

 I added a First code that prints "Enter your name: ", calls gets(buf, 16), and then prints "Hello {buf}!\n".

+While encoding the `gets` function, I saw that I misencoded the `addi sp, sp, 0x14` at the end of `putc`.
+Fixed.

 #### Globals / Syscalls added:
 - `getc() -> char_a0` - `sys80` (uses `t0,t1`).